HurricaneJames/dex/Testing Complex Components in React.js.md

 ### Dragging an item should call setData in the datatransfer with the right type and data being dragged.

-As we saw in the last test, React TestUtils `Simulate` functions do not relicate the `dataTransfer` event property, but we can mock it on a per call basis.
+As we saw in the last test, React TestUtils `Simulate` functions do not replicate the `dataTransfer` event property, but we can mock it on a per call basis.
 To work with HTML5 Drag and Drop, we must call `dataTransfer.setData()`, so it is probably a really good idea to make sure the call was made.

     var CONTAINER_TYPE = 'custom_container_type';
     it('should set the data transfer with the correct type and the items to being dragged', function() {